VzxPLnHqr/sig-pow/README.md

 a mechanism to aggregate the results of the expected work, translated (in the case of a work-a-lot-tery), into a locktime constraint.

-In brief, "work," when calculated in the manner outlined here is not additive in the usual sense.
-Rather, work "accumulates" only in the cases where we can show that the output of one work calculation is used as the input to another work calculation.
-Sound familiar?
-This essentially defines a proof-of-work blockchain.
-For the blockchain, we can calculate the work for each block, and add them together to get a total amount of accumulated work.
-We will write this operation `w1 |*| w2`, for two "works" `w1` and `w2` where the output of `w1` is included as input of `w2`.
-The right hand side is the usual addition of real numbers.

-However, in situations where we cannot know that the work is performed sequentially, then we have to assume the work can be done in parallel.
-In such a circumstance, two "works" `w1` and `w2` are "combined" as `w1 |+| w2 = log2(2^w1 + 2^w2)`.
-The right hand side is the usual notion of logarithm, exponention, addition, etc.

-The notation above is inspired by the mathematical notion of a semiring.
-In essence, "work" in the thermodynamic limit as contemplated here is combined according to the rules of the (base 2) [Log Semiring](https://en.wikipedia.org/wiki/Log_semiring).
-Whether this is a useful or even appropriate analogy remains to be seen, but is convenient for our purposes at hand so far.
-There is also some prior efforts in the literature to link these two notions[^semiring_ref].

-This paragraph serves as a reminder to the author and an aknowledgement to anybody who reads this far that the above will/should be significantly cleaned up and clarified!
-But we digress, and need to get back to coding...

 ## Status
 Pre-proof-of-concept (aka probably broken).
 Just some worksheets so far doing some preliminary number crunching and transaction constructing.